Pannonian Rusyn: Classification as West Slavic

-Both Pannonian Rusyn and Carpathian Rusyn are East Slavic languages.
+Pannonian Rusyn and Carpathian Rusyn are claimed by some scholars to both be East Slavic languages.
 Pannonian Rusyn differs from Carpathian Rusyn in that the former has been influenced by the surrounding South Slavic languages (especially Serbian), whilst the latter has been influenced by the surrounding West Slavic languages (especially Polish and Slovak).

-Among the West Slavic languages, Rusyn has been especially influenced by the Eastern Slovak dialects.
-This influence occurred before the Rusyns emigrated to Pannonia from the north Carpathian area, around the middle of the 18th century.
+Among the West Slavic languages, Pannonian Rusyn has been especially influenced by the Eastern Slovak dialects.
+This influence occurred before the Rusyns emigrated to Pannonia from the northern Carpathian region, around the middle of the 18th century.